epw/consensus/consensus.md

 ## Consensus

-Everybody knows how the world works.
-Dropped things fall down, electricity moves in circuits, there’s no way to truly show someone else an image inside your head.
-This is the Consensus, the agreement about how reality works.
+There are certain rules, that everyone seems to know, about how the world works.
+Electricity moves in circuits.
+There’s no way to show someone else an exact image of what you see inside your head.
+You can believe with all your heart that you can fly, but when you step off the cliff, that won't be enough to stop you from plummeting to the ground.
+This is the Consensus, the universe's general agreement about how reality works.

 A few people, though, seem to know differently.
-They might know that an antenna uses an open circuit to make invisible waves.
-Or that the right drumbeat can let them focus a point behind their eyes into a picture for another to see.
-Or the secret, forgotten word from the dawn of history that when spoken as a command tells an object to ignore gravity.
+They might know that an antenna uses an open circuit to make invisible waves which can be translated into sound.
+Or that the right drumbeat can let them focus a point behind their eyes into a picture--an exact image--for another to see.
+Or that there is a secret, forgotten word from the dawn of history that, when spoken as a command, allows you to ignore gravity.
+They understand a truth that defies the Consensus.

-These people are Mages, the Awakened who understand a truth different than the Consensus.
-They exist within it, playing by its rules when they have to, but always know there is more.
-That kind of knowledge is power, and that kind of power can’t exist without making waves.
+They are known as Mages, as Awakened.
+They may exist within the Consensus, play by its rules when they must, but always they harbor the knowledge that there is more.
+That knowledge carries power; the power to shape the very truths of reality.
+Who can weild such power?
+What ripples radiate outward from its source?

-Would you like to see what it is to be one?
+Would you like to find out?

 ## Setting Up to Play